Aashvark/Kolks/README.md

 #run function();
 ```

-In order to make a function you need these lines of code:
+In order to arguments you can:

 ```
 #define function(x):